taurus-org/taurus/doc/source/devel/howto_macros/index.rst

 **line 3**
     this line *decorates* de following function as a macro.
-It is **crucial** to use this decorator in order for your function to be recognized by sardana as a valid macro.
+It is **crucial** to use this decorator in order for your :term:`function` to be recognized by sardana as a valid macro.

 **line 4**
-    this line contains the hello_world function definition.
+    this line contains the hello_world :term:`function` definition.
 Every macro needs **at least** one parameter.
 The first parameter is the macro execution context.
 It is usually called ``self`` but you can name it anything.
 This parameter gives you access to the entire context where the macro is being